Iikeli/Iikeli/README.md

 I'm working full time as an iOS developer with KPS Software in Bremen and publish my own apps through my company, Nifty Tree Studios.
 I enjoy working in the iOS and macOS ecosystems writing Swift code.

+In my free time I like to go bouldering, play video games, and read books and comics.
+I'm also a beginner dungeon master, throwing my players into Avernus.

 Currently working on:
 - [Bean Juice](https://www.niftytreestudios.com/work/bean-juice)
 - [Carefaktor](https://carefaktor.de)